durveessh/Typing-Calci/README.md

-# Typing-Calci
-Typing Calculator
+Typing Speed Calculator ⌨️🚀
-The Typing Calculator is a simple yet efficient tool that lets you perform arithmetic calculations seamlessly using your keyboard.
-Designed for speed and ease of use, it supports basic operations like addition, subtraction, multiplication, and division, providing instant results as you type.
+🚀 Project for CodeClause Internship 🚀

+The Typing Speed Calculator is a web-based tool that accurately measures typing speed in words per minute (WPM) and evaluates accuracy.
+It provides real-time feedback, helping users improve their typing efficiency.

-🔹 Features:
+✨ Features:
-✅ Real-time calculations
-✅ Clean and minimal UI
-✅ Keyboard-friendly experience
+✅ Real-time Speed Calculation – Instantly calculates WPM as you type.
-✅ Lightweight and fas
+✅ Accuracy Measurement – Highlights errors and tracks precision.
+✅ Customizable Text Inputs – Choose different texts for practice.
+✅ Minimalist & User-Friendly UI – Clean interface for distraction-free typing.
+✅ Performance Summary – Get detailed stats after each test.

+This project is developed as part of my internship at CodeClause, showcasing my skills in JavaScript, HTML, and CSS for real-time applications.